Don’t let this year’s round of seasonal bugs sabotage your winter plans.

 This biologically active compound has been shown to help reduce the formation of inflammatory chemicals and as such can be used as a safe and natural therapy for the control of allergies and inflammation.6

-The idea of using enzymes might seem strange as these are mostly associated with food digestion, but actually enzymes carry out thousands of functions in the body and this includes breaking down mucus build up.
+The idea of using enzymes might seem strange as these are mostly associated with food digestion, but actually enzymes carry out thousands of functions in the body including breaking down mucus build up.

 This makes them particularly useful for reducing congestion in the nose and sinuses.

-Enzymes, such as protease, peptidase, lipase, amylase and cellulase can be found in supplement formulations that are specifically produced to clear stuffy noses.
+Enzymes, such as protease, peptidase, lipase, amylase and cellulase can be found in supplement formulations specifically produced to clear stuffy noses.

 Bromelain, which is extracted from pineapples, is also a natural protein-digesting enzyme that may help to break down a build up of excess mucus.
 7

-Another useful function of bromelain is that it can aid the absorption of quercitin, as well as having well documented anti-inflammatory properties itself.
+Another useful function of bromelain is it can aid the absorption of quercitin, as well as having well documented anti-inflammatory properties.
 7

 The Eucalyptus is a fast growing evergreen tree native to Australia.